adobe/helix-publish/README.md

 ## Deploying Helix Publish

-Deploying Helix Logging requires the `wsk` command line client, authenticated to a namespace of your choice.
+Deploying Helix Publish requires the `wsk` command line client, authenticated to a namespace of your choice.
 For Project Helix, we use the `helix` namespace.

 Run `npm run deploy` to do a one-shot deploment of Helix Publish.
 All commits to master that pass the testing will be deployed automatically.